 Since early 2012, the Committee has engaged Pearl Meyer & Partners ("Pearl Meyer") as its compensation consultant.
-In so doing, the Compensation Committee has affirmatively determined that Pearl Meyer is independent and has no conflict of interest as contemplated under NYSE listing standards.
-The executive compensation services provided by Pearl Meyer include assisting in defining the Company's executive compensation strategy, providing market benchmark information, recommending the composition of the compensation peer group used as a benchmark by the Compensation Committee, supporting the design of both short-term and long-term incentive compensation plans, and summarizing regulatory and governance guidelines.
+In so doing, the Compensation Committee affirmatively determined that Pearl Meyer is independent and has no conflict of interest as contemplated under rules adopted by the SEC and the NYSE, and has conducted annual reviews to confirm that Pearl Meyer remains free of conflict per these rules.
+The executive compensation services provided by Pearl Meyer include assisting in defining the Company's executive compensation strategy, providing market benchmark information, recommending the composition of the compensation peer group used as a benchmark by the Compensation Committee, advising with respect to the design of both short-term and long-term incentive compensation plans, and summarizing regulatory and governance guidelines.
 In making its compensation decisions, the Compensation Committee relies significantly on the information provided by Pearl Meyer.
-The Committee annually reviews the independence of the consultant's work under rules adopted by the SEC and NYSE and found no conflicts.